cython/cython/docs/src/userguide/memoryviews.rst

     cdef int[:, ::1] myslice = my_2d_c_array

-The arrays are indexable and slicable from Python space just like memoryview objects, and have the same attributes as memoryview objects.
+The arrays are indexable and sliceable from Python space just like memoryview objects, and have the same attributes as memoryview objects.

 CPython array module